 We use "Tapestry" our online record-keeping tool to keep track of your child's development and really appreciate your feedback and input.

 We always welcome offers of help in any capacity.
 We value your ideas and support and would be delighted if you would like to share any skill or creative ability you may have with the children.
 We have a Parent Helper Rota pinned to our Noticeboard in our lobby if you'd like to add your name.

 We encourage children to appreciate the wonders of the natural world and have developed a stimulating outdoor area which can be freely accessed throughout the day.
 We also have Nursery pets to foster so children can understand how to care for living things.

-Our two out-of-school provisions (one for Oaklands Infant School that is based on the nursery site and one at the Moulsham's infant site) mean you know you can leave your children in safe hands before and after work.
+Our out-of-school provisions (for Oaklands Infant School that is based on the nursery site, Moulsham's infant site and Moulsham Junior site) mean you know you can leave your children in safe hands before and after work.

-Both sites offer sessions from 7.30 am to 9 am and 3 pm until 6 pm.
+All sites offer sessions from 7.00 am to 9 am and 3 pm until 6 pm.
 Breakfast, snacks and tea are included.
 Children are personally walked over in a walking bus to their classrooms at the start of the day.
 At pick up time the children are personally collected from their classrooms.

 We want your children to feel at home in their free time, especially because we believe they work hard during their school day, so we provide a professionally supervised, well equipped and fun environment for them to relax in.
 Children can choose how they'd like to spend their free time, as they would at home.
 Activities to choose from include play, quiet time or catching up on homework.

 Holiday sessions are offered to our nearest local schools.
 Thanks to a rise in demand were excited to share that from September 2019 our new Out of School Holiday Club room will open - to provide a variety of fun and exciting activities for school children aged 4 to 11.
 If you would like your child to join us and be part of the fun please contact us ASAP to secure your place.